GuillaumeMougeot/biom3d/docs/installation.md

 ## Source code

-Please follow first the requirements detailed in the API section.
+Please follow first the requirements detailed in the API section before the biom3d installation.

 Once pytorch installed, you can download the source code via GitHub by cloning the biom3d repository:

 ```
 git clone https://github.com/GuillaumeMougeot/biom3d.git
 ```

+or by forking the repository with your GitHub account and cloning it after.

 `cd` to your newly downloaded biom3d repository and the installation can be completed with the following command (after activating your pip environment):